Top 5 financial aid options for college students

 Loans are another option for financing your education.
 Unlike scholarships and grants, loans must be paid back with interest.
 There are two types of loans available to students: federal loans and private loans.

-See also Discover the Best Online Degree Programs for Working Professionals
+See also Discovering The Best Online Degree Programs For Adult Learners

 Federal loans are offered by the government and come with lower interest rates and more flexible repayment options than private loans.
 The two main types of federal loans are Direct Subsidized Loans and Direct Unsubsidized Loans.
 Direct Subsidized Loans are based on financial need, while Direct Unsubsidized Loans are available to all students regardless of financial need.